Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Kentavious Caldwell-Pope included, will play at 8:30 PM on Saturday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope could make a big impact for the Denver Nuggets at 8:30 PM on Monday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-Below, we look at Caldwell-Pope's stats and trends to help you pick out the best prop bets.
+If you'd like to place a bet on Caldwell-Pope's props, we look at his available ones, providing some stats and trends, below.

 Kentavious Caldwell-Pope Prop Bets vs. the Lakers